joegaudet/joegaudet.github.io/_posts/2013-07-19-fast-clicks-with-angular-js.markdown

 comments: true
 ---

 At Learndot we've been building with AngularJS for about a month.
 Our first project was porting the 'Learner experience' from our existing SproutCore project and bringing it to Angular.
-This will be my first of a few posts detailing some interesting fun bits we've put together while playing with it.
+This will be my first of a few posts detailing some interesting fun bits we've put together while playing with it, and it will go over implementing a fast click directive for mobile web experiences.

 One of the shortcomings to building a native feeling web app in iOS is the ~300ms delay on click handlers.
 This delay is due to the browser waiting for a second tap to fire a double click event.